Mérida, Yucatán: Geography

 Mérida is located in the northwest part of the state of Yucatán, which occupies the northern portion of the Yucatán Peninsula.
-To the east is the state of Quintana Roo, to the west is the state of Campeche, to the north is the Gulf of Mexico, and far to the south is the state of Chiapas.
-The city is also located in the Chicxulub Crater.
+To the north is Progreso and the Gulf of Mexico.
+Valladolid and Tizimín are to the east, Celestún is to the west, and the city of Campeche is located to the southwest.
+There are many important Maya archae sites in the area, including Chichen Itza, Uxmal, Oxkintok, Sayil and Kabah.

+The city is located near the center of the Chicxulub Crater.
 It has a very flat topography and is only 30 ft above sea level.
 The land outside of Mérida is covered with smaller scrub trees and former henequen fields.
-Almost no surface water exists, but several cenotes (underground springs and rivers) are found across the state.
+Almost no surface water exists, but several cenotes (sinkholes that provide access to underground springs and rivers) are found in the area.

 Mérida has a centro histórico typical of colonial Spanish cities.
-The street grid is based on odd-numbered streets running east/west and even-numbered streets running north–south, with Calles 60 and 61 bounding the "Plaza Grande" in the heart of the city.
+The street grid is based on odd-numbered streets running east–west and even-numbered streets running north–south, with Calles 60 and 61 bounding the "Plaza Grande" in the heart of the city.
 The more affluent neighborhoods are located to the north and the most densely populated areas are to the south.
-The Centro Histórico area is becoming increasingly popular with Americans and other expatriates who are rescuing and restoring the classic colonial structures.
-In 2007 the Los Angeles Times recently noted this surge of interest in rescuing Mérida's historic downtown.